veenashriannigeri/Sample-Java-Project-1/readme.txt

 To compile- javac Test.java
 To run- java Test.java

-Follow these steps to run java project
+Follow these steps to run java projects